nvim-computercraft/lua-ls-cc-tweaked/README.md

 After applying the workspace, you should have full autocompletion and diagnostics.

+> [!NOTE]
-> Note: CC: Tweaked has some [seriously cursed](https://tweaked.cc/reference/feature_compat.html) support for Lua features, thus, the environment is a little messy and is not currently emulated as accurately as possible.
-As time goes on, I can figure out what is and isn't supported in CC:Tweaked and remove unsupported features using `config.json` from the built-in libraries of Sumneko's Lua extension.
+> CC: Tweaked has some [seriously cursed](https://tweaked.cc/reference/feature_compat.html) support for Lua features, thus, the environment is a little messy and is not currently emulated as accurately as possible.
+As time goes on, we can figure out what is and isn't supported in CC:Tweaked and remove unsupported features using `config.json` from the built-in libraries of Sumneko's Lua extension.